What Does a Computer Programmer Do?

 - Education: Both bachelor’s degrees and associate’s degrees in computer science are available at most institutions.
 Private institutes known as coding academies have arisen as another option for those without formal college training in programming.
 Coding academies offer an intensive and relatively short-term immersion experience in programming.
 Some academies offer low or no tuition in exchange for a percentage of salary once a job is landed.

-- Training: It is recommended, that no matter what approach to education, those interested in computer programming complete at least one internship to test their interest and document their skills.
+- Training: It is recommended that no matter what level of education has been attained, those interested in computer programming should complete at least one internship to test their interest and document their skills.
 Programming is very detail-oriented and can be tedious and unsatisfying for many individuals.

 Computer Programmer Skills & Competencies